jfmercado/Cyclistic/cyclistic_case_study_SQL.md

 ## Scenario

 Cyclistic is a (fictional) bikeshare company in Chicago with two types of customers: **annual members** that pay an annual fee for unlimited rides throughout the year and **casual riders** who pay either per ride or per day.
-The Cyclistic marketing analytics team is looking to convert casual riders into annual members as the latter are deemed to be much more profitable and they believe that converting casual riders is a better strategy than targeting all-new customers.
+The Cyclistic marketing analytics team is looking to convert casual riders into annual members as the latter are deemed to be much more profitable.

 My objective is to analyze the data to answer three key questions: